 Wild at Home

-Gravadlax, Gravlax, Lax, Lox, This is an ancient Nordic dish that translates to “buried salmon.”
+Gravadlax, Gravlax, Lax, Lox.
+Whatever you call it, this is an ancient Nordic dish that translates to “buried salmon.”
 All you need is salt, sugar, and time.
-If you’ve ever had bagels and lox then you’ll love this at home technique.
-The curing process results in a fatty dense texture of your sablefish/salmon and the natural flavor of the fish will be brightened by the sugar, salt, clove, lemon and pepper.
-Mastering this technique will elevate your street cred’ and give you a reason to buy more bagels.
+If you’ve ever had bagels and lox then you’ll love this recipe for making gravlax at home.
+The curing process results in a silky firm texture, and the natural flavor of the fish will be brightened by the sugar, salt, clove, lemon, and pepper.
+Mastering this technique will elevate your street cred and give you a reason to buy more bagels.